 Women at Downing: 40 years on

-Since the election of Downing’s first female Fellow in 1978 and the admission of its first cohort of women in 1980, the College has welcomed more than 2,950 female students and 46 female Fellows, all contributing in their own ways to make the College a place of welcome, diversity and inclusion in 2020.
+Since the election of Downing’s first female Fellow in 1978 and the admission of its first cohort of women in 1980, the College has welcomed more than 2,950 female students and 46 female Fellows, all contributing in their own ways to make the College a place of welcome, diversity and inclusion.

 Please get in touch if you have memories or memorabilia to share from your time at Downing or if you have any additional thoughts or comments.
 Contact Jenny Ulph, College Archivist: firstname.lastname@example.org